AnnnaMm/Wasted/README.md

 >   - os | shutil | random | tensorflow | matplotlib.pyplot | numpy | sklearn
 > * Used models:
 >   - MobileNetV2

+## Idea
+The main idea of ​​the project was to create an application that would help determine which bin to throw garbage in.
+As well as spread awareness of the importance of proper garbage sorting and caring for the environment.The program allows to take a photo and, using a trained classifier, identify which trash can to throw the object in.
+In addition, the application provides information about trash cans, what you can/cannot throw in them.
+There is also a quiz available to help you test your knowledge.

 ## Demo